 Hence, there is a need to search for alternative feeding methods, which could supplement poor quality roughage feeds to enhance productivity of livestock in the tropics.
 Some researchers have indicated that lambs supplemented with different levels of concentrate mixture were able to accommodate relatively better lean flesh than lambs fed wheat straw alone.
 This finding was in line with many other studies, (Asnakew, 2005; Mulu, 2005; Simret, 2005; and Zemichael, 2007).
 Payne and Wilson (1999) also reported that dressing percentage increases with increasing the proportions of concentrate in the ration.
 Sandros (1993) reported that grazing lambs supplemented with concentrate had significantly higher slaughter weight, hot carcass weight, and dressing percentage than the non-supplemented lambs.
-Apparent nutrient digestibility of dry matter (DM) due to supplementation.
+Apparent nutrient digestibility of dry matter (DM) and organic matter (OM) of the basal diet was significantly increased by 14.2% of dry matter (DM) due to supplementation.
 In line with this result Khanal et al. (1999) reported that there was a 13.3% increment in apparent dry matter (DM) digestibility for sheep supplemented with concentrate mixtures.